MarcoAbrantes/hello-world/README.md

 # hello-world
-Repository for learning purposes
+Repository for learning purposes.\n
-I'm newbie at coding and starting learning python.
-So far so good!
+I'm newbie at coding and starting learning python.\n So far so good!